muzammilthottathil/ABS_Corp/README.md

 > Java AWT project to manage employees at a company named ABS Corp
 # Running the Project

-Then download and unzip the repository by cloning or downloading the repo
+Download and unzip the repository by cloning or downloading the repo

 Then import the project as zip to java netbeans IDE.
 > project zip folder name is ABScorp